 The eerie grreen glow from the old mercury vapor lamp kept the frogs collected and jostling for position 'round the bottom of the light pole.
 The bugs drawn there by the dim glow fell by the droves, and the frogs were quickly sticky-tonguein' them up like children at a never ending ice cream fountain.
 Garry Don and I would watch them for hours.
 It was something to see how fast a frog could snatch in a bug with their tongue!

 My cousin and I were tired.
-Here we were in our church clothes, can't play, can't go home, can't do nothing.
+Here we were in our church clothes, can't play, can't go home, can't do nothing but sit there and sit still!
 We were really bummed out!

 We'd been up there since right after school when our parents made us kids dress up in our Sunday go-to-meetin' best.
 "We're agoin' to sit up with Mrs. Deaver," Mom had informed.